<< Click to Display Table of Contents >>

 You can type donation dates in directly, or you can click on the down arrow to the right of the date, which pops up a calendar that you can use.
 Details on how to use the calendar are in Using the Popup Calendar to Enter Dates.

-Note: You can only enter donations dated within the current year that you are working on.
-That year is indicated in the title bar of the program (e.g. "DONATION 2011 data for Your Organization Name").
+Note: You can only enter donations dated within the current calendar or fiscal year that you are working on, as explained above.
+That year is indicated in the title bar of the program (for example "DONATION 2016 data for Your Organization Name", or "DONATION FY2015/2016 data for Your Organization Name" if you are working on a fiscal year).
 To start entering donations for a new year, please see Year-End Procedures.